Edited June 29th, 2021

-If it's time to replace or install a new HVAC system in your home, what's the first thing you do?
-Like so many, you pick up the phone and call a few local contractors to get an estimate.
-Before you know it, you're bombarded with terminology like "one-stage furnace, two-stage compressors" - hey, it's enough to give anyone "stage" fright.
+If it’s time to replace or install a new HVAC system in your home, what’s the first thing you do?
+Like so many, you pick up the phone and call a few local contractors to get an HVAC quote.
+Before you know it, you’re bombarded with information on types of furnaces and ac units and terminology like “one-stage furnace, two-stage compressors” – hey, it’s enough to give anyone “stage” fright.

 Types of furnaces

 First, it’s important to remember that “one size fits all” doesn’t apply here.
 The system that is best for you will depend on the size of your home, your budget and your heating requirements.
 In Des Moines, the requirement is that a system must be big enough to heat your whole house to at least 70° when its -5° outside.
 There are three types of furnaces: single-stage, two-stage and variable-speed.